goldspecdigital/oooas/README.md

 ## Introduction

-An object oriented implementation in PHP for generating OpenAPI docs.
+An object oriented approach to generating OpenAPI docs, implemented in PHP.

 ## Installing